Want to rank your new blog on Google search then you should learn some effective keyword research techniques.

 Barnacle SEO is the practice of using other sites’ authority to rank on the first page.

-After publishing your blog post, You should make a video on that explaining all the details and embed it on that post.
+After publishing your blog post, You should make a video that explains all the details and embed it on that post.
 It helps your reader understand your content more easily and gives a strong signal to Google to promote your content.

 You can use high authority sites like Youtube, Quora, Linkedin to promote your content by publishing keyword-optimized content.